ionic-team/stencil-site/versioned_docs/version-v2/framework-integration/vue.md

         └── src/components
 ```

-This guide uses Lerna for the monorepo, but you can use other solutions such as Nx, TurboRepo, etc.
+This guide uses Lerna for the monorepo, but you can use other solutions such as Nx, Turborepo, etc.

 To use Lerna with this walk through, globally install Lerna: